The Skunks (ska band): Where are they now?

-As they got older and the band wound down, several members moved on to other bands.
 Erick Morgan, Dave Reinstein, Ely Rodriguez and Matt Simms joined Eastern Standard Time.
 Morgan also joined Lickity Split and the Pietasters, before forming The Spice Boyz with Chris Suspect.
-Similarly, before joining The Toasters, Tim Karns played with the Checkered Cabs.
 Morgan died of cardiac complications brought on by pneumonia on April 18, 2020.

+Before joining The Toasters, Tim Karns played with the Checkered Cabs.

-Joe Hottell lives in the Atlanta suburb Decatur, Georgia, where he performs occasionally and plays soccer with the Oakhurst Rovers.
+Joe Hottel lives in Decatur, Georgia, where he performs occasionally and plays soccer with the Oakhurst Rovers.

 Steve Orders taught English at Earle B. Wood Middle School and Thomas Sprigg Wootton High School in Rockville, Maryland.

 Scott Treude has played with several bands, including Fireworks Go Up!, while pursuing parallel careers as an environmental physicist and web programmer.

 Dave Rudolph, Mike Kim and Ely Rodriguez now live in California.

 Matt Earl, who left The Skunks to go to graduate school, is Associate Professor in the Department of Radiation Oncology at the University of Maryland, Baltimore, where he is director of the dosimetry training program.
 He works in the Tate Cancer Center at Baltimore Washington Medical Center.

 Andy Hayleck has created "sound films", and other experimental music, which he has performed with the group Trockeneis.
 He serves on the faculty of Maryland Institute College of Art in Baltimore.

 Rico Renzi is an artist.
-He is the colorist and a co-creator of the version of Spider-Woman, colloquially referred to as Spider-Gwen.
+He is the original colorist and a co-creator of the version of Spider-Woman colloquially referred to as Spider-Gwen.